 Excavation is the process of moving earth, rock, or other materials with tools, equipment, or explosives.
 It includes earthwork, trenching, wall shafts, tunneling, and underground.
 Excavation has a number of important applications including exploration, environmental restoration, mining, and construction.
 Among these, construction is one of the most common applications for excavation.
 Excavation is used in construction to create building foundations, reservoirs, and roads.

-Before the excavation process can begin, the site must be carefully examined to make sure that the natural habitat and artifacts surrounding it are persevered throughout excavation.
+Before the excavation and heavy earthworks process can begin, the site must be carefully examined to make sure that the natural habitat and artifacts surrounding it are persevered throughout the excavation process.
 Next, the plans for the size and depth of the site are made and the excavation contractors makes drawings from them to clearly mark the excavation site’s boundaries.
 Once these two important steps have been taken, the excavation work can begin.

 - setting out corner benchmarks